Savage Weekend: Home media

+Reception

 TV Guide called it "A truly reprehensible exploitation film...
 Ultra-low-budget and shot on grainy color stock, the film is borderline pornography, and the gore effects are extremely gruesome."
 Candice Russell, film and theatre writer for the Fort Lauderdale News described the film as "strictly for wackos" and that "sickness bags should be given with the price of admission".

 Ed Blank, writing for The Pittsburgh Press, lambasted the film as "incoherent, illiterate and inept," also criticizing it for being "sexist in the extreme," featuring female characters who "serve no other purpose other than to appear in various stages of undress and back up against walls and trees so they can be slain or tied up."
 Philadelphia Daily News critic Joe Baltake criticized the film's portrayal of Nicky, the gay character, writing: "He's the foulest movie character of recent memory, enough to set gay rights activism back several decades...
 It's still not clear to me whether [director] Paulsen wanted to make a soft-core porno film, a horror movie or a combination of both.
 It's not clear because he's failed at all three."

-In spite of this, the film has attained a cult following.
+In spite of this, the film has attained a cult following and been cited as a proto-slasher film.